-- Allowable, but limited, procurement funds are available to BTOP grant award recipients for the initiation of activities necessary for project completion including: - Purchase or lease of equipment, or entering into binding contracts to do so; - Purchase of applicable or conditional insurance; - Funds used to secure land or building leases, including the right-of-way easements. - Activities potentially resulting in environmental impacts are not allowable for procurement, including any activities that cause ground disturbance, such as site preparation, demolition, or construction. - A complete list of allowable expenditures and conditions associated with the use of these funds is specified in the Environmental SAC. - The procurement of these funds is optional and available to grant recipients only upon request.
-Actual expenditures are allowed only after final approval by the Grants Officer with the concurrence and recommendation of the Environmental Program Manager and Federal Compliance Officer.
+- Allowable, but limited, procurement funds are available to BTOP grant award recipients for the following: - Purchase or lease of equipment, or entering into binding contracts to do so; - Purchase of applicable or conditional insurance; - Funds used to secure land or building leases, including the right-of-way easements. - Activities potentially resulting in environmental impacts, such as site preparation, demolition, or construction, are not allowable expenses within your Procurement Spending Plan. - A list of allowable expenditures and conditions with the use of these procurement funds is specified in the Environmental SAC. - The use of BTOP grant funds for procurement activities is optional and available to grant recipients only upon request and subject to review and approval by the BTOP Grants Officer with the concurrence and recommendation of the Environmental Program Manager and Federal Compliance Officer.